PG-Video-LLaVA: Pixel Grounding Large Video-Language Models: PG-Video-LLaVA

 The visual cues from these segmentation masks are then matched with the textual noun phrases using CLIP \cite{radford2021learning}.
 This matching process links text to the corresponding visual elements in the video, enhancing our understanding of the content.

-For quantitative analysis, we use the tagging output of the RAM model to identify the most relevant noun phrase or referring expression in PG-Video-LLaVA’s responses.
-These phrases are input into our grounding modules, which then generate segmentation masks and tracking IDs.
+In quantitative analysis, from the descriptive textual response to an interrogative text, a referring expression or a phrase is extracted using Vicuna.
+This phrase is input into our grounding module, which then generates segmentation masks and tracking IDs.
 We measure the spatial grounding accuracy of our model by calculating the Intersection over Union (IoU) between these segmentation masks and ground truth bounding boxes.

 This systematic approach enables PG-Video-LLaVA to effectively ground textual descriptions within video content, thereby improving the performance and interpretability of video-question answering systems.